 We will be subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
 Risk oversight forms part of the Board of Directors' general oversight of the Company and will be addressed as part of various Board of Directors and committee activities.
 Day-to-day risk management functions will be subsumed within the responsibilities of the Adviser and other service providers (depending on the nature of the risk), which carry out our investment management and business affairs.
 The Adviser and other service providers will employ a variety of processes, procedures and controls to identify various events or circumstances that give rise to risks, to lessen the probability of their occurrence and/or to mitigate the effects of such events or circumstances if they do occur.
-Each of the Adviser and other service providers has develop processes and controls to eliminate or mitigate their occurrence or effects.
+Each of the Adviser and other service providers has their own independent interest in risk management, and their policies and methods of risk management will depend on their functions and business models.
+The Board of Directors recognizes that it is not possible to identify all of the risks that may affect us or to develop processes and controls to eliminate or mitigate their occurrence or effects.
 As part of its regular oversight of us, the Board of Directors will interact with and review reports from, among others, the Adviser, our Chief Compliance Officer, our independent registered public accounting firm and counsel, as appropriate, regarding risks faced by us and applicable risk controls.
 The Board of Directors may, at any time and in its discretion, change the manner in which it conducts risk oversight.